Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 If you own land in St. Lucie County, from Fort Pierce, Port St. Lucie, and Hutchinson Island, the best next step is to send the address or APN.
 We hear from inherited-land sellers, out-of-state owners, people dealing with back taxes, and owners with parcels that have been sitting unused, especially coastal or drainage issues.

 The county seat is Fort Pierce.
 Vacant land in Florida often has no street address, so APN-only submissions are normal.
-Once we can identify the parcel, we typically respond within about 24 hours with a direct next step.
+Once we can identify the parcel, we typically respond within one business day with a direct next step.

 St. Lucie County sellers around Fort Pierce, Port St. Lucie, and Hutchinson Island usually want a buyer who understands parcels that need real flood, access, or environmental diligence.
 We write these pages so owners can quickly tell whether we are a fit for this county, not just for Florida in general.